 Behind the Scenes of an Animal Rescue

-Much of this information I’ve learned from volunteering and fostering and I’ve also consulted with a friend of mine who is a director of an animal rescue.
+Much of this information I’ve learned from volunteering and fostering with a rescue in Minnesota, Secondhand Hounds, and I’ve also consulted with another friend of mine who is a director of an animal rescue.

 So here’s the low down: